 Even in cases when multiple signs of schizophrenia are apparent, not everyone around the individual may realize that schizophrenia may be an issue.
 In some cases, the individual may simply be told to "get over it" or otherwise pull themselves together by people who don’t understand the severity of the issue.
 This can have damaging consequences when the individual with schizophrenia doesn’t receive a diagnosis and treatment because they don’t understand their condition is a serious mental health issue.

 What Causes Schizophrenia?

-Important Things To Keep In Mind About Schizophrenia
+Essential Things To Know About Schizophrenia

 Schizophrenic People Are Not Inherently Violent

 In various forms of media, individuals who have schizophrenia are sometimes depicted as manic, dangerous, violent, and even psychopathic.
 These sensationalized depictions of mental health conditions like schizophrenia often do a disservice to real individuals who deal with this issue.
 Contrary to what you see on TV, a person with schizophrenia can take medicine, participate in various forms of therapy, and live a productive life.
 With the right treatment, they can interact socially with others, work, and maintain healthy relationships.

 Schizophrenia And Dissociative Identity Disorder Are Not The Same